U.S. nuclear power plants vulnerable to 9/11-style attacks: report

 The NRC called the report, which was requested by the Pentagon, a "rehash of arguments from a decade ago," when the agency and the country were reconsidering nuclear power plant security in the wake of 9/11.

-"The report contains no new information or insight," David McIntyre, an NRC spokesman.
-He said agency had strengthened security requirements for commercial nuclear power plants and was confident that these were adequately protected.
+"The report contains no new information or insight," said David McIntyre, an NRC spokesman.
+He said the agency had strengthened security requirements for commercial nuclear power plants and was confident that these were adequately protected.

-Senator Edward Markey, a Massachusetts Democrat, and a longtime critic of nuclear power plant safety, said more could be done to make the industry safer.
+Senator Edward Markey, a Massachusetts Democrat and a longtime critic of nuclear power plant safety, said more could be done to make the industry safer.